 Basic Certification Exams

 ABO-NCLE is very excited to announce that it is now able to offer the National Opticianry Competency and the Contact Lens Registry Exams four times per year.

 To earn your basic certification, you need to achieve a passing score on an examination.
 Each exam consists of questions on the skills and knowledge required for competency in ophthalmic dispensing.
 The National Opticianry Competency Examination (NOCE) is spectacle related and the Contact Lens Registry Examination (CLRE) is for certification in contact lens dispensing.

-Both the NOCE and the CLRE exams are psychometrically developed.
-After test specifications are created (based on the Job Analysis), the exams are written by groups of certified opticians and contact lens fitters appointed by ABO-NCLE.
+Both the NOCE and the CLRE exams are psychometrically developed by impartial Subject Matter Experts within the field of Opticianry and Contact Lens Fitting.
+After test specifications are created (based on the Job Analysis), the exams are written by groups of impartial Certified Opticians and Contact Lens Fitters.
 The questions are then reviewed by the testing service specialists for proper testing principles and rules of grammar and style.
 Questions are created to test a candidate's ability to recall knowledge and to apply that knowledge to specific dispensing functions.

 From administration to administration, the passing percentages for both the ABO and the NCLE exams change.
 For 2013, 3,470 individuals completed the ABO examination with a 62.5% pass rate; 1,266 individuals completed the NCLE examination with a 53.5% pass rate.
 As of December 31, 2013, there are 29,585 ABO Certified Opticians and 10,557 NCLE Certified Contact Lens Technicians.